Nirala: Early life and acting career

-He was born in Uttar Pradesh on 8 August 1937.
-Nirala was raised in India and then moved to Pakistan along with his family elders after the independence of Pakistan in 1947.
-They settled in Karachi in a rented house located at Abyssinia Lines (now known as Shahrah-e-Faisal Road) in Karachi.
+He was born in Uttar Pradesh in British India on 8 August 1937.
+Nirala was raised in British India and then moved to Pakistan along with his family elders after the independence of Pakistan in 1947.
+They settled in Karachi in a rented house located at Abyssinia Lines (now known as Shahrah-e-Faisal Road).

-Syed Muzaffar Husain Zaidi was known for his jokes and gimmicks since his earlier days.
+Syed Muzaffar Husain Zaidi was known for his jokes and gimmicks since his early days.
 In the year 1959, he was invited to an entertainment program in Karachi.

 At that event, he entertained the public with his comedy.
 The audience was all praise for Muzaffar's one particular comedy, in which he acted as a professional pigeon caretaker.
 That caretaker's entire life revolves around pigeons.

-A year later, Syed Muzaffar Husain Zaidi took the professional name Nirala and debuted in the 1960 film Aur Bhi Gham Hain, producer, Danish Dairwee, director, A.H.
+A year later, Syed Muzaffar Husain Zaidi took the professional name Nirala and debuted in the 1960 film Aur Bhi Gham Hain, produced by Danish Dairwee, and directed by A.H.
 Siddiqui.
 In his debut movie, Nirala played the role of that same pigeon-lover, who was obsessed with pigeons.
 Nirala's interest was to create laughter, and he was highly successful at it.

 Besides working in the movies, Nirala performed comedy routines at private parties, social events and stage shows around the country.
 In the 1970s, he married an Indian woman and had many children.
 He continued his profession as a comedian until his death in 1990.